Kartapuce/kartapuce.github.io/_pages/about.md

 ## Quick tips for students

 What is it like being a system engineer in cybersecurity?
-A first impression on the job in 2019, at the beginning of my cybersecurity journey!
+A first impression on the job in 2019, in the early years of my cybersecurity journey!

 {% include video id="AIlkIDWxdm0" provider="youtube" %}